The-Marcy-Lab-School-Assignments/swe-sr-2-3-kris-x/README.md

 Explain the `min-width` and `max-width` keywords in media queries.
 How do they help create responsive breakpoints for different screen sizes?

 ```
-Min-width is used for if the screen/window is equal to or more than the given pixels, then the code in the query will trigger, while max-width is if the screen/window is equal to or less than the given pixels, then the code in the query will trigger.
-They help create responsive breakpoints for different screen sizes by how it makes specific elements for each screen size.
-You can make and add styles that will only apply to the screen sizes that are equal to the given pixels.
+Min-width is used if the screen/window is equal to or more than the given pixels, then the code in the query will trigger, while max-width is if the screen/window is equal to or less than the given pixels, then the code in the query will trigger.
+They help create responsive breakpoints for different screen sizes by making specific elements for each screen size.
+You can make and add styles that will only apply to the screen sizes equal to the given pixels.
 It adds more customization and design, while also giving you more control over how you want your website to look in certain screens.
 ```

 ## Prompt 5